CORE-Labet/CORE/README.md

 **CORE** is a plug-and-play conversational agent for any recommender system built upon [PyTorch](https://pytorch.org).
 CORE is:

-- **Comprehensive**: CORE provides data manager, offline trainer, and online checker.
+- **Comprehensive**: CORE provides a data manager, an offline trainer, and an online checker.
 - **Flexible**: CORE could be integrated into any recommender system.
 - **Efficient**: CORE is built upon an online decision tree algorithm instead of heavily learning algorithms.